mmaul/pkgtool/README.md

        Test code
 ### WebApp Package Default Behavior
 #### Build Phase
-The file matching the NAME parameter in the app directory is compiled as a static executable the bin directory
+The file matching the NAME parameter in the app directory is compiled as a static executable app directory
 #### Test Phase
 The flx files in the test directory except those starting with a capital 'C' or 'D' are executed in the test context.
 Files starting with 'C' are reserved for configuration test scrips used in the Build Phase.
 Files starting with capital 'D' are reserved for test datafiles.
 #### Install/Dist Phase
-Install phase will place binaries generated in bin directory in Felis INSTALL_ROOT/bin or if the --prefix=DIR switch was specified place the bin directory under the path specified in the --prefix option.
-The Dist variation of the Install Phase will create a dist folder inside the package dir and copy the executable files from the bin director into a bin directory inside the dist folder.
+Install phase will the executable generated in app directory in directory specified in the DEST_DIR variable which should be set in the setup.flx file.
+The contents of the cfg and html directories are also copied to the directory specified in DEST_DIR.
+The Dist variation of the Install will preform the same actions except copying to the dist directory.